kthornbloom/slide-to-submit/README.md

 <script src="js/slide-to-submit.js"></script>
 <script>
 	$('.slide-submit').slideToSubmit({
-		submitDelay: 500, //Delays form submission so successText can be seen
+		errorText: 'Check required fields', // Shown if fields are invalid
-		successText: 'Sent!', //Text replacing "slide to send" upon success
+		successText: 'Sent!', // Shown before submitting
-		graceZone: 100 //Amount of pixels near the left that is accepted as a full slide.
+		submitDelay: 500, // Delay for showing successText
-	});
+		graceZone: 100 // Pixels from the right that is accepted as a full side });
 </script>
 ```